Westerly 33 Ketch

 - Max Draft 1.65 meter

-The Westerly 33 is a purposefull safe sturdy cruising yacht.
+The Westerly 33 is a purposeful safe sturdy cruising yacht.
 Centre cockpit and ketched rigged.
-She is idealy suited to family cruising or long range cruising with a couple.
-7 berths with two seperate cabins with a double in the saloon, separate heads.
+She is ideally suited to family cruising or long-range cruising with a couple.
+7 berths with two separate cabins with a double in the saloon, separate heads.

-"Caradon" is a nice example and is powered by a Mercedes 42hp marine diesel engine which was servcied in May 2018, 3 new batteries in 2017, Eberspacher warm air heating, H&C presurised water.
+"Caradon" is a nice example and is powered by a Mercedes 42hp marine diesel engine which was serviced in May 2018, 3 new batteries in 2017, Eberspacher warm air heating, H&C pressurised water.